HBO Max: Preorder discounts cut the price by $3 a month for a year

 Simple, right?

-Discuss: HBO Max: Discount preorders, launch date, prices, shows and movies to expect
+Discuss: HBO Max: Discounts, launch date, prices, shows and movies to expect

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.